Follow these simple tips to keep your carpet or area rug at its best.

 To minimize this effect, remove your area rug(s) when you plan to be away—such as when you go on vacation.
 Roll up the rug and place it out of the way, and leave your blinds or curtains open.
 This will allow the light and air to get to the wood, thereby reducing the dramatic effect of the color change.
 That way, when you want to change your area rug or remove it altogether, your hardwood will be more evenly colored.

 Be sure to roll up the pad underneath the rug as well.
 Read more on the best type of area rug pad.

 We tend to mostly walk along the same pathways in our homes: for example, we take the shortest, most direct route to get from point A to point B, and typically walk down the center of the hallway.
-This means that certain areas of our carpet or rug get walked on more than others, and therefore, begin to show sign of wear sooner.
-Minimize this occurrence in area rugs by spinning them 180 degrees every 6 months – the same way you may do with your mattress.
+This means that certain areas of our carpet or rug get walked on more than others, and therefore, begin to show signs of wear sooner.
+Minimize this occurrence in area rugs by spinning them 180 degrees every six months—the same way you may do with your mattress.
 Rotating your rug helps to create even wear across the rug, thus reducing the appearance of having traffic lanes across your carpet.

-Stairs are the highest traffic area of any home, so it goes without saying that the carpet on the stairs will age much more quickly than the carpet in other areas, and will need to be replaced sooner.
-However, there is no guarantee that the same carpet will be available in five or ten years’ time, in order to match the rest of the areas.
+Stairs are the highest traffic area of any home, so the carpet on the stairs will age much more quickly than the carpet in other areas, and will need to be replaced sooner.
+However, there is no guarantee that the same carpet will be available in five or 10 years, to match the rest of the areas.
 So, buy it now!
 Purchase double the amount of carpet you need for your stairs, and keep the second piece rolled up in a dark, dry area.
 Stairs don’t require a lot of carpet to cover, so the added cost will not be huge and will save you down the road, as you won’t have to replace all of your carpet just because your stairs are looking worn.